-Question # 6.
+Ouestion # 6.
 Distributed file systems

 - a.
 Name and discuss three key design issues for distributed file systems. - b.
-How does the NFS Automounter help to improve the performance and scalability of NFS? - c.
+What data must the NFS client module hold on behalf of each user-level process? - c.
+How does the NFS Automounter help to improve the performance and scalability of NFS? - d.
 Compare AFS and NFS from stability point view?
 Are there any limits on AFS scalability, assuming that servers can be added as required?
 Are there any recent technological developments that would help to offer greater scalability?